TABLE OF CONTENTS

 Standard SBA 7(a) Loans

 SBA 7(a) loans offer some of the most competitive rates for small businesses that need startup capital or help with debt refinancing.
-Typically, SBA 7(a) loans for working capital and machinery and equipment come with a 5-10 year repayment term (not to exceed the equipment’s useful life), whereas real estate loans can have maturity terms of up to 25 years.
+Typically, SBA 7(a) loans for working capital and machinery and equipment come with a 5-10 year repayment term (not to exceed the equipment’s useful life).
+In contrast, SBA real estate loans can have maturity terms of up to 25 years.
 In other words, SBA business loan repayment periods depend on what the funds are intended to be used for.

 SBA 504 Loans